yadav-prakhar/mcp-maker/README.md

 - `--cors`: Enable CORS with wildcard (*) access
 - `--port <number>`: Specify HTTP port (only valid with --http)
 - `--no-install`: Skip npm install and build steps
+- `-h, --help`: Display help for the command

 #### Example